Project type: Expedition

 Minimum age: 18

 St. Eustatius, a tiny island in the northeastern Caribbean, was the busiest port in the Americas in the late eighteenth century and played an instrumental role in supplying arms and ammunition to the rebels during the Revolutionary War.
 The island is believed to have the densest concentration of archaeological sites of any area of comparable size in the New World, and is dotted with the remains of sugar plantations, cemeteries, old warehouses, fortifications, and marine structures.
 The waters surrounding the island are home to an estimated 200 shipwreck sites.
 Nowadays St. Eustatius is relatively quiet and undeveloped.
 It has a population of some 3,500 people.
 There are no large resorts, casinos, night clubs, or crowds of tourists.
 Instead, the island is a hidden gem with friendly people, little to no crime, beautiful national parks, and a laid-back atmosphere.

-The field school will comprise a two-week program packed with adventure and exploration, for a total of 108 hours of fieldwork (including 10 dives), lab work, training, workshops, lectures, and tours.
+The expedition will comprise a two-week program packed with adventure and exploration, for a total of 108 hours of fieldwork (including 10 dives), lab work, training, workshops, lectures, and tours.
 Participants will be actively involved in the entire archaeological process from start to finish, and have some fun exploring the island as well.
-The two-week program includes one and a half days off, but participants are welcome to stay a few days after the course has ended to explore the island on their own or go on some additional dives.
+The two-week program includes one day off, but participants are welcome to stay a few more days (at no additional cost) after the course has ended to explore the island on their own or go on some additional dives.
 The program includes the following components: